Luca D. Majer

 to suspend the release of a new AI for six months while we try to figure out what we should do [!], but if we don’t use this time to play and learn (…) how can we hope to figure it out?

-And to “play and learn” what better than #DiffuseTogether, a competition ($10k prize) of AI Animation sponsored by Gabriel (who offered six of his own songs for the animations) and Stability AI, an Artificial Intelligence start-up that (with the Stable Diffusion platform) is THE open-source competitor of the very famous OpenAI.
+And to “play and learn” what better than #DiffuseTogether, a competition ($10k prize) of AI Animation sponsored by Gabriel (who offered six of his own songs for the animations) and Stability AI, an Artificial Intelligence start-up that (using the Stable Diffusion platform) has become THE open-source competitor of the very famous OpenAI.

 (...)